-We feel that the approach of the 2007 and 2011 Technical Panels fails to take into account significant deviations in the rates of reduction by age groups as evidenced by the data shown in tables 2.2 and 2.3.
+The approach of the 2007 and 2011 Technical Panels fails to take into account significant deviations in the rates of reduction by age groups as evidenced by the data shown in tables 2.2 and 2.3.
 The rates of reduction at younger ages have been much larger than the rates experienced at older ages.
-While we agree that differences by age will diminish in the future, we do not believe they will vanish.
+While differences by age will likely diminish in the future, it is unlikely that they will vanish completely.